Visa Sports Betting Deposits

 As long as you’re at least 18 years old, you can join any of the sites listed here safely and legally, and you can use your Visa card to make instant deposits so you can bet ASAP.

-Note: WA and CT have state laws nominally barring all online gambling, which includes sports betting.
+Note: WA has state laws nominally barring all online gambling, which includes sports betting.
 While these laws have not been historically enforced and all major sites accept members from both states, you are advised to follow all local gaming mandates and proceed only at your own discretion.

 Visa Sportsbooks And The UIGEA